Rule Change: Open

 - introduces incentives, through frequency performance payments, for market participants to operate their plant in a way that helps to control power system frequency.

 - improves the efficiency and effectiveness of the arrangements that exist to recover the costs of regulation FCAS by making them more transparent and by better aligning incentives to participant behaviour.

 - includes additional reporting requirements for AEMO and the AER in relation to frequency performance and the costs of frequency performance payments.

 These arrangements will help to efficiently manage system frequency during normal operation on an enduring basis, allowing the system to be securely and reliably operated for consumers in a cost- effective way.

 On 17 December 2020, the Commission published a directions paper for two rule change requests that relate to the arrangements for fast frequency response and primary frequency response in the NEM.

 The Commission received 29 submissions to the Directions paper which informed the development of its draft rule determination.

 Further information on the Fast frequency response market ancillary service rule change is available at the project page.

-The directions paper identifies three pathways to enduring PFR arrangements in the NEM:
+The directions paper identified three pathways to enduring PFR arrangements in the NEM:

 - Maintain the existing mandatory PFR arrangement with improved PFR pricing.